dixonliang/haskell_probability/README.md

 doors :: [Door]
 doors = [A,B,C,D]
 ```
-With the additional door, the game
+With the additional door, the game choices changes to

 ## Coin Flip